codacy/docs/docs/release-notes/self-hosted/self-hosted-v8.0.0.md

 ## Bug fixes

--   Fixed the vulnerability of external redirection after login.
-(CY-6052)
+-   Fixed an issue that could be used by an attacker to redirect Codacy users to a malicious URL.
+CVSS v3.1 score: 6.5 (Medium) (CY-6052)
 -   Fixed a broken link in the notification emails sent to organization admins when new members ask to join an organization.
 (CY-5979)
 -   Fixed an issue that prevented Codacy from listing GitHub repositories on the Repositories list.
 (CY-5935)
 -   Fixed an issue that could cause the **Organization Overview** page to display pull requests with the wrong status under the **Most problematic** open pull requests tab.
 (CY-5872)